official-notfishvr/Fish-Player-Tracker/README.md

 #### How do i use?

 Answer:
-add your webhook to the codde\n put "Fish Player Tracker Lib.dll" in "plugins" open game your game open "Fish Player Tracker.exe" you can close you game
+add your webhook to the codde \
+put "Fish Player Tracker Lib.dll" in "plugins" \
+open game your game \
+open "Fish Player Tracker.exe" \
+you can close you game